63Klabs/atlantis-tutorials/tutorials/03-static-website-deployment/README.md

 > Proceed with caution!
 Double check your work and make sure you are deleting the correct stack!

-There are 2 manual steps that need to take place **ON EACH STACK** prior to running the delete script.
+There are 2 manual steps that need to take place **ON THE PIPELINE AND APPLICATION STACKS** prior to running the delete script.
 Some organizations may restrict who can perform these steps to ensure proper checks and balances.

 1. Manually add a tag to the stack with the key `DeleteOnOrAfter` and a value of a date in `YYYY-MM-DD` format.
 (Add `Z` to end for UTC.
 Example `2026-07-09Z`).
 This can be done using the AWS CLI:
   - `aws resourcegroupstaggingapi tag-resources --resource-arn-list "arn:aws:cloudformation:region:account:stack/stack-name/stack-id" --tags DeleteOnOrAfter=YYYY-MM-DD --profile your-profile`